 2. Prevention tops treatment

 This probably won’t be a surprise, but as with most things in life, prevention is easier than treatment.
 Where treatment is expensive, uncomfortable, and lengthy, preventative treatments are generally just a monthly chewable tablet.
 Giving a dog the preventative drug is easy.
-The hardest part is probably remembering the monthly task, and making the initial appointment at the vet to get a prescription.
+The hardest part is probably remembering the monthly task and making the initial appointment at the vet to get a prescription.
 Also, it helps to have some understanding of what you can expect from heartworm pills for dogs.

 3. Can I catch it from my dog?

 No. Heartworms spread through mosquito bites.
 And, if you have two dogs, and one has heartworm disease, the second dog will not catch it from the first.
-This is true even if both dogs are bit by the same mosquito bite in short succession, since the heartworm larvae needs an incubation period within the mosquito before it can be transmitted to another dog.
+This is true even if both dogs are bit by the same mosquito bite in short succession since the heartworm larvae need an incubation period within the mosquito before they can be transmitted to another dog.
 Note that while humans can get heartworms, it’s very, very rare.

 4. From Arizona to Alaska